As Po dries up, Italy's food and energy supplies are at risk

 “We are in a situation where the river flow is approximately 300 cubic meters (80,000 gallons) per second here in (the riverside village of) Boretto, while normally in this area we have almost 1800 (cubic meters, 476,000 gallons),” explained Meuccio Berselli, secretary general of the Po River Basin Authority.

 The authority is constantly monitoring the river flow but there is very little hope that weather will help.
-The little rainfall that occurred in the month of June was extreme and localized downpours that weren’t absorbed by the land and didn’t reach the Po and its aquifers.
+The downpours that occurred in the month of June were extreme but highly localized and weren’t absorbed by the land and didn’t reach the Po and its aquifers.

 The resilience plan includes higher draining from Alpine lakes, less water for hydroelectric plants and rationing of water in the upstream regions.